Fixing botched upper eyelid surgery

 This advice is more often than not stated for the surgeon’s benefit rather than for the patient’s benefit.
 Dr. Steinsapir does not agree with that type of advice.
 He feels that one or more second opinions can be very helpful and usually necessary to at least satisfy yourself that what is being done makes sense.
 When there is a lack of validation or an empathetic failure by the original surgeon, this can help you identify a new surgeon to help you get out of trouble.
 When there has been a break down in the relationship with the original surgeon, returning to a surgeon with a “circle the wagon” mentality can be emotionally abusive.

 Emotional support in the form of psychotherapy and even psychiatric intervention, and when appropriate, medication, may be needed when the surgical complications lead to clinical depression.
 If you feel depressed after a disappointing surgery, know that it is common enough and warrants professional help.
-The nature of these depressed feelings mean that it can be difficult to seek this help, but Dr. Steinsapir encourages you to reach out.
+The nature of these depressed feelings means that it can be difficult to seek this help, but Dr. Steinsapir encourages you to reach out.

 While the cure for the situation may be reconstructive surgery, it is generally beneficial to let the eyelids heal for many months before undertaking reconstructive surgery.
 During this time, emotional support from family, friends, and mental health professionals can be invaluable.
 Getting supportive eyelid care and having a plan for how to move forward to make things better can and should proceed in parallel with emotional healing.